 After completing the course you will graduate to a full-fledged Sidekick and can be involved in our regular meetups and community events around campus.

 Sidekicks is perfect for almost any student at the University of Sydney.
 We never turn applicants away other than for scheduling conflicts, sessions becoming full or situations where the training is likely to compromise the health and well being of the student.
 The time commitment is one hour a week for six weeks.
 Training is conducted by CAPS’ clinical psychologists, who also help coordinate Sidekicks events post-graduation.

 How do I get involved?

-The next Sidekicks training sessions commence on Monday 17th of March from 1-2pm and continue weekly for six weeks (excluding the mid-semester break).
+The next Sidekicks training sessions commence on Monday 11th of August from 1-2pm and continue weekly for five weeks.

 Register online here